 “Safe, affordable housing is a human right” states Executive Director, Renita White at

-Safe, affordable housing is a human right.
-Of Color, Inc.’s housing program does not mandate service delivery but instead encourages resources.
-We believe that each family unit is unique and that we should be equipped to begin the engagement process where our participants are.
-Once our participants decide to receive services, we introduce a family systems approach that wraps services around the participants and members of their household.
+Of Color Inc’s housing programs do not mandate service delivery but instead encourage resources.
+We believe that each family unit is unique and that we should be equipped to begin the engagement process where our clients are.
+Once our clients decide to receive services, we introduce a family systems approach that wraps services around them and the members of their household.
 We work with individuals and families to investigate support areas to produce a positive outcome.

-Our doors are always open, and staff work flexible hours to meet the needs of our participants.
-Housing resource specialists advocate for tenant rights and work with individual landlords to ensure a positive tenant-landlord relationship, such as following building rules, paying rent on time, and reducing apartment damages.
+Our doors are always open, and our staff work flexible hours to meet the needs of our client recipients.
+Our Housing Case Managers advocate for tenant rights and work with individual landlords to ensure a positive tenant-landlord relationship, such as following building rules, paying rent on time, and reducing apartment damages.
 Our goal is to help participants transition into sustainable living situations that they can be proud of and maintain independently.

-Our housing resource specialists help the program participants identify their individual needs and goals through a detailed assessment process.
-This process is critical in helping participants identify the barriers, supports, and strengths related to successful independence.
+We help our clients to identify individual needs and goals through a detailed assessment process.
+This process is critical in helping them to identify the barriers, supports, and strengths related to successful independence.
 Assessment plans are created to identify specific goals and strategies for achievement.
-Assessments are conducted in a culturally respectful manner that is mindful of the participant’s age, language, developmental level, sexual orientation, and gender identity.
-Reassessments are conducted every six months to identify accomplishments, the lack thereof, and new goals for the upcoming period.
+Our assessments are conducted in a culturally respectful manner that is mindful of the participant’s age, language, developmental level, sexual orientation, and gender identity.
+We revisit individual plans frequently to identify accomplishments, the lack thereof, and new goals, if there is a need.

-We know that before participants can get stable employment and fully live their best lives, they must obtain housing.
-We work with partners across the state to ensure that everyone in our program gets this chance.
+Of Color Inc realizes that before our clients can secure stable employment and fully live their best lives, they must obtain safe and secure housing.
+We work with realtors and other community partners across the city to ensure that everyone in our program gets this chance.